Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

 And even stricter:
 1. The day must be 2 digits exactly
 2. Month has to be any one of Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, or Dec
-3. The year must be either 4 digits. (ex. if you read 10 for the year, the output would be 2010; 17 the output would be 2017)
+3. The year must be 4 digits. (ex. if you read 10 for the year, the output would be 2010; 17 the output would be 2017)
 4. The citation will be output in a **left justified** field, **10 characters wide**. and should be immediately followed by a `$`.
 5. The fine will be output after the `$`, **right justified**, and **9 characters wide**.
 6. Only print the citations that occurred between the start and end dates (inclusive) you read from step 1.